Crutches

 Are crutches CRA eligible in Canada?

 Yes.
-Crutches are eligible medical expenses under the CRA's Medical Expense Tax Credit (METC).
-The CRA explicitly includes crutches under paragraph 118.2(2)(i) of the Income Tax Act, as described in Folio S1-F1-C1, paragraph 1.73.
+Crutches are CRA-eligible medical expenses.
 No prescription, written certification, or Form T2201 is required.
 Both the purchase price and rental charges qualify, along with operating costs.
-Because crutches are METC eligible, they can also be reimbursed through an HSA or PHSP.
+Because crutches are CRA-eligible, they can be reimbursed through your HSA.

 What Qualifies